xregistry/spec/core/spec.md

 - `nested` - See
    [Updating Nested Registry
    Collections](#updating-nested-registry-collections) for more information.
-- `model` - when present, if the `model` attribute is also present then the Registry's model MUST be updated prior to any entities being updated.
+- `model` - if present, if the `model` attribute is also present then the Registry's model MUST be updated prior to any entities being updated.
 A value of `null` MUST generate an error.
 If the `model` attribute is present but the `?model` query parameter is not, then the `model` attribute MUST be